isomerpages/sndgo-corp/_report-data-incident/2-faq-new.md

 						<div class="tab">
 							<input type="checkbox" id="chck_Q3" />
 							<label class="tab-label" for="chck_Q3">Q3.
 What should I do when I have detected a government data incident?</label>
 							<div class="tab-content"><p>You should act responsibly and promptly report any suspected data incidents to safeguard data from unauthorised use or loss.
-Please be mindful to conduct yourself in accordance with applicable laws and regulations, and do not make a false report.</p>
+Please be mindful to conduct yourself in accordance with applicable laws and regulations, and do not make a false report.
-<p>When making a report, please provide as many details as possible.
+<br>When making a report, please provide as many details as possible.
 For example, when and where the incident occurred; how you detected the incident; the steps you took after you detected the incident.
 These details would help us in our investigation, and allow us to swiftly respond to the data incident and take the necessary remedial steps.</p>
 							</div>
 						</div>
 						<div class="tab">